 Medium

-Application period is now open!
+Application period is closed!

 The Legacy Investment for Technology Loan Fund (LIFT) is an innovation loan fund that supports technology advancement by providing financing for commercialization of intellectual property within the state of North Dakota.
 The following industries qualify for these funds: